Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In transmitted LO implementations, clock synchronization can simply be achieved by measuring a fraction of the LO pulse~\cite{Jouguet2014}.
+In transmitted LO implementations, clock synchronization can be achieved simply by measuring a fraction of the LO pulse~\cite{Jouguet2014}.
 Modern DSP-based systems often use oversampling by an asynchronous analog-to-digital converter and a timing error detector based on one or more auxiliary signals of known frequency difference to determine the correct sampling points~\cite{Kleis2017,Chin2022,Wang2022}.

 DSP has also been used to compensate for imperfect modulator~\cite{Hajomer2023} or receiver characteristics~\cite{Jain2022}.
-Machine learning techniques such as neural network based auto-encoders have also been used to compensate for nonlinear distortions~\cite{Zhang2022,Long2023}.
+Machine learning techniques such as neural-network-based autoencoders have also been used to compensate for nonlinear distortions~\cite{Zhang2022,Long2023}.
 It has also been the focus of an open-source modular software platform benchmarked on multiple CV-QKD configurations and developed to stimulate further explorations~\cite{Pietri2024}.

-Indeed, although the exploration of DSP for CV-QKD is still at its early stages, it represents a promising path toward simpler photonic circuits with lower-quality components, which are crucial for the envisioned cost reduction of QKD systems.
+Indeed, although the exploration of DSP for CV QKD is still at its early stages, it represents a promising path toward simpler photonic circuits with lower-quality components, which are crucial for the envisioned cost reduction of QKD systems.